bwen1/Timetable/README.md

 A multiplatform mobile application for creating and sharing your timetable with your friends.

 ### Features
--Easely find when you can meet up with friends / associates.
+- Easely find when you can meet up with friends / associates.
--see your secdual at a glance
+- see your secdual at a glance
--lead a better and more mindful life
+- lead a better and more mindful life

 ### To-do
 - [ ] Everything.